Evolving with 2023 Healthcare Payer Technology Trends

+Genrative A.I.
 Inflation.
-Interest rates.
+Cost pressures.
 Healthcare affordability.
-Worker burnout.
+Workforce shifts.
 Growth projections.
-Last year brought a new set of curveballs for those of us looking forward to some sense of normalcy.
+Last year brought a fresh set of curveballs for those of us looking forward to the industry finding its level.
 But those organizations that kept pace with healthcare payer technology trends and kept focus on mission and long-term strategy continued to weather the uncertainty and even thrive.
-In fact, 2022 made another strong case for health plans succeeding with technology.
+In fact, 2023 made another strong case for health plans adapting with the help of technology.

-For three years, the novel coronavirus pandemic dominated healthcare headlines and responses.
+For four years, the novel coronavirus pandemic dominated healthcare headlines and responses.
 For good reason.
 It stands to have an outsized impact on the industry for years to come.
-And even as the public health emergency is extended for perhaps the last time as we shift to long-term endemic approaches, the need for innovative solutions continues to accelerate.
+And even as we shift to long-term endemic approaches, the need for innovative solutions continues to accelerate.

-Because COVID-19 so efficiently highlighted known gaps in the healthcare system – including how far behind many stakeholders are digitally – it serves as the tipping point of the primary drivers for healthcare payer technology.
-Health plans must take care of these imminently or risk falling even further behind.
+Because COVID-19 so efficiently highlighted digital shortcomings in the healthcare system, it serves as the tipping point of the primary drivers for healthcare payer technology.
+And last year, it was joined by the rise of generative A.I.
+Health plans must take care of these trends imminently or risk falling even further behind.

 Calls for increased transparency

 In the past, we predicted that “health organizations will need to make real upgrades in technology if they haven’t already, or face issues meeting government regulations.”
-Rules and laws, proposed and enacted, have brought this prediction to the forefront.
+Rules and laws, proposed and enacted, have brought this prediction to the forefront with a focus on transparency.
+Transparency into data, prices and now, A.I. algorithms.
 How are they playing out?

 First, the rules against information blocking emphasize the need for greater healthcare data interoperability.
 CMS remains committed to this initiative and published several updates as health plans continue to push for increased data sharing.
 Improvements in care quality and decision-making and progress on value-based care programs should result.

-Second, in the face of providers making very little data available, CMS ramped up enforcement of the price transparency rule.
-Insurers responded in 2022 by releasing an overwhelming volume of data.
-And the number of items, medications, procedures and services that must be clearly listed with prices continues to expand in the name of patient safety and quality care.
-A “shoppable” experience for consumers should follow this year with the release of patient-facing information.
+Second, the price transparency rule enters its final phase of rollout this year.
+And the number of items, medications, procedures and services that must be clearly listed with prices expands year-by-year in the name of patient safety and quality care.
+However, the promised “shoppable” experience for consumers lags behind.

-Finally, in December, CMS issued a proposed rule intended to streamline prior authorization requests.
+Third, the rule intended to streamline prior authorization takes effect this year.
 It applies to Medicare Advantage organizations, Medicaid and CHIP agencies, Medicaid and CHIP MCOs, and plans on the federal exchanges.
 Estimates peg its savings at more than $15 billion over a decade.
 It lays out data exchange standards, expands health data access parameters, and shortens response timeframes.
-Its comment phase ends early this year, but historically these rules that have broad support have been adopted without significant changes.

 The ultimate goal of technology is to break down barriers and allow information to empower a better healthcare system.
 Health plans have realized advanced technology is only as good as the data that fuels it.
 With interoperability, data accessibility and transparency as a focus, health plans will naturally evolve to start questioning any process within their organization that inhibits information sharing.